shivaninja/Remote-Motor-Control-with-Image-Detection-using-Arduino-OpenCV/README.md

+# This RIPO contains two projects that can also be connected together.
-# Remote-Motor-Control-with-Image-Detection using  Arduino , OpenCV, MediaPipe and Pyserial
+# 1. Remote-Motor-Control-with-Image-Detection using  Arduino , OpenCV, MediaPipe and Pyserial
+# 2. LED-Control-with-Image-Detection using  Arduino , OpenCV, MediaPipe and Pyserial

 Control a servo motor in real-time using hand gestures detected by your webcam!
 This project uses MediaPipe for hand tracking, OpenCV for video capture and visualization, and an Arduino to control the servo motor.

 # Overview